-Moving on, since Notion offers an all-in-one workspace to work with, that supports multiple workspaces and collaboration features, it is a much better project management tool compared to Evernote.
-And, that multi-facet feature set also helps with personal use.
+Moving on, since Notion offers an all-in-one workspace to work with that supports multiple workspaces and collaboration features, it is a much better project management tool compared to Evernote.
+And that multi-facet feature set also helps with personal use.
 All your information in Notion resides on a page, and you can have as many pages in a workspace as you like.
 Moreover, you can also add nested pages (pages within pages) to create better notes or wikis on different topics.
 When compared with Evernote, this one ability single-handedly makes Notion a better choice for those looking to replace their traditional note-taking accessories with a digital equivalent.
-Since, unlike Notion, what you get to work on with Evernote is notes.
-And even though it offers almost all the essential types of inputs like tables, checkboxes, lists, etc., as Notion, it comes nowhere close to Notion’s prowess of building information banks and managing them.
+Since, unlike Notion, you get to work on with Evernote note.
+And even though it offers almost all the essential types of inputs like tables, checkboxes, lists, etc., as Notion, it comes nowhere close to Notion’s prowess in building information banks and managing them.
 Besides, you can group together all the similar kinds of notes under notebooks — which you can have as many as you need.
-However, that said, offline access to notes requires upgrading to the premium plan on Evernote, whereas with Notion, you get the feature with the personal (free) plan.

 Notion vs Evernote: Use Cases

-By now, you must have got an idea of what each of the two services has to offer, and based on that, how do the use-cases for both of them differ.
+By now, you must have got an idea of what each of the two services has to offer and, based on that, how the use-cases for both of them differ.
 But, to give you a better (and clear) idea of the scenarios where the two shine, here’s what I feel after having used both services for a considerable period of time.

 Evernote vs Notion: Supported Platforms